Q&A Guide for Non-Muslim Visitors during Ramadan

 “The festival of the sacrifice” occurs approximately 70 days after the end of Ramadan.
 Arafat Day falls first, on the second day of Hajj, the annual pilgrimage to Mecca – the 9th Day of Dhu Al Hijja on the Hijri calendar.

-This is immediately followed by Eid al-Adha.
+Eid al-Adha immediately follows this.
 Animals such as sheep or goats are sacrificed, and tradition dictates a third is eaten by the family, a third is given to relatives and friends, and a third is given to the needy.

 Should I Visit Abu Dhabi During Ramadan?

-Many visitors unfamiliar with Islamic culture are understandably nervous when they work out they will be visiting the city during Ramadan.
+Many visitors unfamiliar with Islamic culture are understandably nervous when they learn they will be visiting the city during Ramadan.
 Is there anything you really should worry about?
+Are there Abu Dhabi Ramadan rules that may catch you short?

 Here we take you through some of the questions we have received over the years to put your mind at ease:

 Yes and No!
-As we explained above, you should not eat in public or in front of those who are fasting out of respect.
-The rules around this are changing, whereby more cafes and restaurants ARE open, but it is still respectful to remain discreet.
-Certainly, no daytime eating walking along the street, or in a car, but you will find food can be openly eaten now in shopping mall cafes and restaurants.
+As we explained above, you should not eat in public places or in front of those fasting out of respect.
+The rules around this are changing, and most cafes and restaurants are now open, but it is still respectful to remain discreet.
+Certainly, avoid daytime eating while walking along the street, but you will find food can be openly eaten now in shopping centres, cafes, and restaurants.

-It is true that Muslims refrain from even drinking water; however, as a tourist, you can do so discreetly.
-You can drink with a meal in a designated restaurant or during the day, nipping into a bathroom or anywhere not in the public eye, and you can steal a sip (though common practice we have seen last few years people openly drinking water while out exercising, etc – even as non-Muslims we still feel this is wrong!)
+Muslims indeed refrain from even drinking water; however, as a tourist, you can do so discreetly (though common practice we have seen last few years people openly drinking water while out exercising, etc – even as non-Muslims we still feel this is wrong!)

-If you are staying at an Abu Dhabi resort, you will have no issue wearing your swimwear in the appropriate parts of the hotel as you would year-round.
+If you are staying at an Abu Dhabi resort, you can wear your swimwear in the appropriate parts of the hotel as you would year-round.

-Yes, non-Muslims are very welcome to attend an Iftar and enjoy the experience.
-You should dress respectfully for the occasion, and be mindful to let those who have been fasting all day go first.
+Yes, non-Muslims are very welcome to attend an Iftar and enjoy the unforgettable experience of this shared meal.
+You should dress respectfully for the occasion and be mindful to let those who have been fasting all day go first.

-Another area that has evolved over the years.
-Non-Muslim tourists are allowed to drink in Abu Dhabi as we discuss here, however, it can be a little different during Ramadan.
-Alcohol may not be served at certain bars during the day, but bottle shops will remain open, now it seems retaining their usual opening hours.
+Another area that has evolved over the years is alcohol.
+As we discuss here, non-Muslim tourists are allowed to drink in Abu Dhabi.
+However, it can be a little different during Ramadan.
+Alcohol may not be served at certain bars during the day, but bottle shops now seem to remain open.

 Most restaurants and certainly Ramadan tents will NOT serve alcohol with Iftar, but it’s variable.
 If they advertise “hops & grapes” or similar wording, then it means alcohol IS included.

-Travelling through the airport, alcohol used to NOT be served during the day in AUH or DXB, but we found it WAS allowed in 2019 – it seems this is still the case post-pandemic.
+When travelling through the airport, alcohol used to NOT be served during the day in AUH or DXB, but we found it was allowed in 2019—and seems to have remained this way ever since.

-Contrary to popular belief, most attractions in Abu Dhabi WILL remain open throughout Ramadan, especially those catering to tourists, including theme parks, mosques, and museums.
+Contrary to popular belief, most attractions in Abu Dhabi WILL remain open throughout Ramadan, especially those catering to tourists, such as theme parks, mosques, and museums.

 Here are the adjusted opening hours for the Grand Mosque during Ramadan.